embrace-io/embrace-docs/content/flutter/integration/add-embrace-sdk.md

 ## Add the Dart library

-Add the Embrace package to your pubspec.yaml.
+Add the Embrace package to `pubspec.yaml` with the following command:

 ```sh
 flutter pub add embrace